Metro Atlanta Policy Lab for Education

 What are the effects of having refugee students as peers?

-A snapshot of the student population in the school district in our study reveals that in 2016 there were approximately 3,300 refugee students across all grades (K-12).
-Thus, refugee students made up roughly 3 percent of the total student population in the district.
-On average, there were about 250 refugee students per grade, with significant variation across grades.
-For example, while only 2 percent of first-graders were refugees, this proportion climbs to 5 percent among ninth-graders.
+A snapshot of the student population in the school district in our study reveals that there were approximately 4,200 refugee students across all grades (K-12) in 2017.
+Thus, refugee students made up roughly 4 percent of the total student population in the district.
+On average, there were about 320 refugee students per grade, with significant variation across grades.
+For example, while roughly 3 percent of first graders were refugees, this proportion climbs to nearly 6 percent among ninth graders.

 Refugee students in the district come from a variety of countries and enter with varying language skills.
-In 2016, over 18 countries were represented among the refugee population.
-The top country of birth for refugee students in the district was Burma (Myanmar), followed by Ethiopia, The Democratic Republic of Congo, Iraq, and Bhutan.
-Approximately 26 percent of refugee students did not receive English as a Second Language (ESL) services.
+In 2017, over 70 countries were represented among the refugee population.
+The top country of birth for refugee students in the district was Burma (Myanmar), followed by Nepal, the Democratic Republic of Congo, Thailand, and Iraq.
+Approximately 20 percent of refugee students did not receive English as a Second Language (ESL) services.